Frequently Asked Questions

 - The next lottery pick is drawn from all other students who have completed the magnet application indicating LaVilla as a choice.

 - The lottery is drawn in April of each year for the following school year.

 - Magnet busses are provided.
 For information, please visit the district transportation website https://dcps.duvalschools.org/Page/27759.
 Some LaVilla families carpool or drive students themselves.

 - No, LaVilla is a public magnet school, part of the Duval County district.

 What sort of extra-curricular work is required?

 - Some advanced groups require out of school performances.
 Arts area directors make students aware of these requirements early in the year.

 - School hours are 8:25-3:20.
 After school activities are typically from 3:30-4:55.
 Please check with the activity coordinator or teacher in advance.

 Is the curriculum of LaVilla different from other public middle schools?

-NOTE: BY STATE LAW, MIDDLE SCHOOL STUDENTS ARE REQUIRED TO TAKE ONE QUARTER OF HEALTH.
+NOTE: BY STATE LAW, MIDDLE SCHOOL STUDENTS ARE REQUIRED TO TAKE ONE SEMESTER OF HEALTH.